department-of-veterans-affairs/va.gov-team/platform/research/planning/conversation-guide-template.md

 *Start recording.*

 - **I have started recording**.
-I'd like to confirm: Are you comfortable if I record my screen the audio as we talk today?
+I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?

 ## Warm-up Questions (Optional) - X minutes